TORRESDESIGN/promise-it-wont-hurt/README.md

 ## Completed excercises:
 1. Warm up
 2. Fulfill a promise
-3. To reject or not to reject <--- (currently on)
+3. To reject or not to reject
-4.
+4. Always asynchronous
-5.
+5. Shortcuts  <--- (currently on)
 6.
 7.
 8.